ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

             }
         }

 We bind the ``width`` of the footer to the width of the component and the ``height`` to the of close button to align them when no news items are displayed.

-.. rubric:: Creating Buttons
-   :name: creating-buttons

-In rssnews.qml, we use an
-`Image </sdk/apps/qml/QtQuick/imageelements/#image>`_  type to create a simple push button that users can tap to close the app:
+In rssnews.qml, we use an `Image </sdk/apps/qml/QtQuick/imageelements/#image>`_  type to create a simple push button that users can tap to close the app:

 .. code:: qml